-Life should be easy to cope with, but it still pisses us all off occasionally.
-Home stinks, school’s rubbish, no-one realises you already know all you need to know, stuff costs more than you’ve got, the idea of taking drugs worries you, but not taking them worries you even more because some of your mates are doing them, and you want to fit in.
+Life should be easy, but it still pisses us off occasionally.
+Home stinks, school’s rubbish, stuff costs more than you’ve got, the idea of taking drugs worries you, but not taking them worries you more because some of your mates are doing them and you want to fit in.

-A mentor is simply a person who is a bit like an uncle or an older brother.
-They are not a counsellor or replacement father and are certainly not there to tell you how to live your life.
+Think of a mentor like a supportive uncle or an older brother.
+They’re not a counsellor or replacement father, and they’re certainly not there to tell you how to live your life.
 Mentors are people who will stand up for you and stick with you, whether things are good or bad.

-Menslink’s mentors are unpaid volunteers.
-Blokes who do it because they want to, and don’t want a dollar for it.
-We check them out, and so do the cops, because that’s how it works these days.
+Menslink mentors are unpaid volunteers.
+They do it because they want to, not because they want a dollar for it.
+We check them out, and so do the cops (that’s how it works these days).
 And we spell out to them the commitment required to fulfil the role.
-Menslink prefers two years for a mentoring relationship, and during that time we get regular individual feedback from all involved: young bloke, mentor & the parents.

-We introduce the young blokes to the potential mentors, in a group setting with games and activities designed to break the ice.
-At the end of that the young blokes are asked, in private, who they would prefer as their mentor.
-They’re in the driving seat, and the relationship from this point will only grow as fast or as slow as they make it.
-The mentor is expected to be a proactive partner, but not a pushy one, nor a figure of authority.
-Mentoring is a chance for a young bloke to view different horizons.
-It’s also a chance for the mentor to learn from the young bloke too.
-In this sense both of you are making meaningful contributions.
+A mentor is expected to be a proactive partner, but not a pushy one, nor a figure of authority.
+Mentoring is a chance for a young bloke to see life from a different point of view.
+And it’s a chance for a mentor to learn from the young bloke too.
+In this sense, you are both making a meaningful contribution.

 Interested in getting a mentor?
 Simply fill out an online referral form and we’ll get back to you within two business days.call or email us for more info – And in case you were wondering, we’re a free service too.